Abstract imagery

 Deadline for applying: until post filled

-Applications are invited for a research studentship in the field of lubrication and tribochemistry, leading to the award of a PhD degree.
-The post is supported by a bursary and fees (at the UK student rate) provided by Shell.
-The studentship is for 3.5 years, starting as soon as possible and will provide full coverage of standard tuition fees and an annual tax-free stipend of approximately £20k.
-Home (based on UKRI criteria) and international candidates will be considered.
+Applications are invited for a research studentship in the field of Tribology and Lubrication, leading to the award of a PhD degree.
+The post is supported by a bursary and fees (at the UK student rate) provided EPSRC/Shell IDLA award.
+EPSRC candidates should fulfil the eligibility criteria for the award.

 You will be an enthusiastic and self-motivated person who meets the academic requirements for enrolment for the PhD degree at Imperial College London.
-You will have a 1st class honours degree or a high 2:1 degree at Master level (or equivalent) in Chemical Engineering, Materials, Chemistry or a related science and branch of engineering.
-You have an enquiring and rigorous approach to research together with a strong intellect and disciplined work habits.
+You will have a 2:1 honours degree or above in chemistry, chemical and mechanical engineering or a related subject, and an enquiring and rigorous approach to research together with a strong intellect and disciplined work habits.
 Good team-working, observational and communication skills are essential.

 To find out more about research at Imperial College London in this area, go to: